seon1-k/STopAlert/README.md

 ## Description

 Let's print out the notification message in the status bar!
-This is a very neat way to nofity.
+This is a very neat way to notify.

 <img src="/stop.gif" width=400/>
 <img src="/stopx.gif" width=400/>